We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A random plasma glucose test does not require fasting.
 A healthcare professional may use this test when an individual has symptoms of diabetes and doctors do not want to wait to perform the screening.

-An A1C test screens for average levels of blood glucose over 3-months.
+An A1C test screens for average levels of blood sugar over 3 months.
 People do not need to fast before taking this test.

 However, this test is not accurate in people with anemia.
 A doctor may also use a different test if a person is African American or of Mediterranean or Southeast Asian descent, as these individuals may have